fmollandin/BayesR_Simulations/Simulations/README.md

-Fortran code based on real genotype data, select randomly a defined number of QTL -low, medium & large- and give their an effect based on chosen part of variance.
+Fortran code writen by Didier Boichard based on real genotype data, select randomly a defined number of QTL -low, medium & large- and give their an effect based on chosen part of variance.
 <br />
 Compile the source code:<br />
 _gfortran simul_ped_v2.f -o simul_ped_<br />